 The most valuable square in Paris.
 You’re not far from the Madeleine, Tuileries, or Pyramides stations, but the finest (and simplest) is to walk from Place de l’Opera through Rue de la Paix straight to Place Vendôme, the jewelers’ or diamond merchant square.

-You can admire the last creations from Boucheron, Van Cleef and Arpels, and so many more.
-In the middle of the square is the every so glorious Vendôme column made from the melted guns of the enemy.
-This is another one of Napoleon III’s ideas for historic monuments in Paris.
+You can admire the latest creations from Boucheron, Van Cleef Arpels, and many more.
+In the middle of the square is the ever so glorious Vendôme column made from the melted guns of the enemy.
+This is another of Napoleon III’s ideas for historic monuments in Paris.

 Table of Contents